donbright/piliko/README.md

 	[3,4]   25 -7 24   625 49 576

+Example E:

 More examples can be found in the files named example01.py, example02.py, etc To run them:

 	python example01.py
+	python example02.py
+	etc etc

+Even more examples are under the 'experiment' folder of this bundle.
+But you will need to install extra python libraries, like matlpotlib, to use some of them.

 Basic principle
 ===============